nidhish2004/CPROGRAMS/README.md

 11. Write a C program to implement Stack operations such as PUSH, POP and PEEK
 12. Write a C program to implement the application of Stack
 13. Write a C program to implement Queue operations such as ENQUEUE, DEQUEUE and Display
+14. Write a C program to implement the Tree Traversals (Inorder, Preorder, Postorder)